redcowe/clipboard-to-anki/README.md

 # clipboard-to-anki
-A simple tool to make anki cards from the clipboard
+A simple tool to make anki cards from the clipboard text